objcio/articles/2014-10-08-receipt-validation.md

 - **Use static libraries:**
   if you include third-party code, link it statically whenever it is possible; statically code  is harder to patch and you do not depend on external code that can change.
 - **Tamper-proof the sensitive functions:** make sure that sensitive functions have not been replaced or patched.
-As a function can have several behaviors based on its input arguments, make calls with some invalid arguments; if it does not return an error, then it may be have been replaced or patched.
+As a function can have several behaviors based on its input arguments, make calls with invalid arguments; if it does not return an error or the right return code, then it may be have been replaced or patched.

 #### DON'Ts

 - **Avoid Objective-C:**
   Objective-C carries a lot of runtime information that make it vulnerable to symbol analysis/injection/replacement.
 If you still want to use Objective-C, obfuscate the selectors and the calls.
 - **Don't use shared libraries for secure code:**